luxiangnk/Ulendo-Instruction/README.rst

 Ulendo Software (Smart 3D printing)
 **********

 ``Ulendo`` can be used for any low cost embeded systems.
-We coded the method in C and shared the libraries, you can used them in any distrubutions or you ransfer them into any program language to use them in your own systems.
+We coded the method in C and shared the libraries, you can use them in any distrubutions or transfer them into any program language to use them in your own systems.

 The software contains two parts: